gitter-badger/covenance/README.md

 If a `Function` and/or its prototype has a property `blueprints` that is an `Array` of `Blueprints`, that function can be *blueprinted*.

-Blueprinting the function gives it a method called `ok_blueprints` that validates the `Blueprints` that exist on the function and/or its prototype.
+Blueprinting the function gives it a method called `check_blueprints` that validates the `Blueprints` that exist on the function and/or its prototype.

 **ABCMeta**